 7. Subject Matter Competency Requirement

 Candidates must meet or exceed the minimum standards for passing the two state-mandated California Teaching Performance Assessments (CalTPAs).
-Cycle 1 of the CalTPAs must be passed prior to taking Elementary Intern Seminar IV.
+Candidates are expected to pass Cycle 1 of the CalTPAs prior to Elementary Intern Seminar III.
+(Candidates will be required to enroll in additional CalTPA remediation course(s) if Cycle 1 is not passed by the end of Intern Seminar II.)
 Cycle 2 must be passed prior to applying for the Preliminary Multiple Subject Credential.

 Candidates must be recommended by the faculty of the School of Education as having all requisite professional qualities to be successful as a teacher.